Final Program

 15:10 Frank Eisenträger

-Ineos Styrolution Switzerland
+Ineos Styrolution Switzerland (CH)

 Making Bio-Attributed Styrenics a Reality: INEOS Styrolution’s Path to Renewable Carbon and Net Zero